-The newest guidelines from the American College of Obstetricians and Gynecologists 2015 suggest a pregnant woman should use her rate of Perceived Exertion (see image below) or the Talk Test.
+The newest guidelines from the American College of Obstetricians and Gynecologists reaffirmed in 2019 suggest a pregnant woman should use her rate of Perceived Exertion (see image below) or the Talk Test.

-Please note that your doctor’s recommendations supersedes this advice.
-So if your OB recommends you stay under 140 BPM, then that is the protocol that should be followed.
+Please note that your doctor’s recommendations always supersede this advice.
+So, if your OB recommends you stay under 140 BPM, then that is the protocol that you should follow.

 Takeaway: You should avoid using a heart rate monitor to determine the right heart rate for your body during pregnancy exercise.
 A pregnant woman’s heart rate fluctuates throughout gestation, therefore making it difficult for you to determine from a number on a monitor how hard your body is actually working.

 Please see the Prenatal Exercise Do’s & Don’ts before beginning prenatal exercise.